Ube halaya: Camote halaya

 Camote halaya, sometimes known as "camote delight" or "sweet potato jam", is a variant that uses mashed sweet potato (camote) instead of ube.
 It is prepared identically to ube halaya.
 It has a light yellow color to bright orange to purple color, depending on the cultivar of sweet potato used.
 It is traditionally known as nilupak na kamote, especially when served on banana leaves.
 Purple versions of camote halaya can sometimes be confused with or used as a substitute for ube halaya.

 Halayang kalabasa

 Halayang kalabasa, also known as "squash halaya" or "pumpkin jam", is a variant that uses mashed calabaza (kalabasa).
 It is prepared identically to ube halaya.
 It is typically orange to light brown in color.

 Binagol

 Binagol is a unique version from the Eastern Visayas which use mashed giant taro corms.
-It is distinctively sold in halved coconut shells.
+Its distinct packaging are halved coconut shells.
 It can range in color from creamy white to brown.